The fact this question is so often asked is bizarre given professional copywriters are in the business of making things clear.

 Copyright, without the w, is the intellectual property of an organisation or a person.

 What exactly does a copywriter write?

-A copywriter writes the words you see on adverts on billboards and magazines or those you hear on the TV, radio or internet.
+A copywriter writes the words for adverts you see on billboards, magazines, television or online or those you hear on the radio.

 The people who do this are called advertising copywriters.